-On September 7, 2006, Amazon launched Amazon Unbox in the United States.
+On September 7, 2006, Amazon Unbox was launched in the United States, marking the beginning of what would later become Amazon Prime Video.

 On September 4, 2008, Amazon Unbox was renamed Amazon Video on Demand.

-On February 22, 2011, the service rebranded as Amazon Instant Video and added access to 5,000 movies and TV shows for Amazon Prime members.
+On February 22, 2011, the service rebranded as Amazon Instant Video and provided access to 5,000 movies and TV shows for Amazon Prime members.

 On February 8, 2012, Amazon signed a deal with Viacom to add shows from MTV, Nickelodeon, Comedy Central, TV Land, VH1, CMT, Spike, BET, and Logo TV to Prime Instant Video.

-On September 4, 2012, Amazon signed a deal with pay-TV channel Epix (now known as MGM+) to feature movies on their streaming service.
+On September 4, 2012, Amazon signed a deal with pay-TV channel Epix (now known as MGM+) to feature movies on their streaming service, in a move to rival their competitor Netflix.

-In November 2013, Amazon premiered the original comedy series Alpha House and Betas, available exclusively online via the Prime Instant Video service.
+In November 2013, Amazon premiered the comedies Alpha House and Betas, which are original series available exclusively online via the Prime Instant Video service.

 On February 26, 2014, Amazon announced that the streaming service of its UK subsidiary LoveFilm would be folded into the Instant Video service.